MileHacker Logo

 • Adhere to speed limits and traffic laws; penalties for violations are strict.

-• Avoid distracted driving, including cell phone use, which is illegal.
+• Avoid distracted driving, including cell phone use, that is illegal.

 • Never drive under the influence of alcohol or drugs.